 Overall quality of life is enhanced with replacement teeth that look, feel and function like natural teeth.
 With implant-supported replacement teeth, the appearance of the smile is more natural and the teeth function more like natural teeth.
 The result is increased comfort and confidence when smiling, speaking and eating.

-Partial dentures have clasps that hook onto adjacent teeth, putting pressure and unnatural torqueing forces on them as the partial rocks back and forth.
-Eventually these teeth can loosen and come out as a result of this pressure.
+Partial dentures have clasps that hook onto adjacent teeth, putting pressure and unnatural torquing forces on them as the partial rocks back and forth.
+Eventually, these teeth can loosen and come out as a result of this pressure.
 Replacing missing teeth with implant-supported crowns/bridges does not involve the adjacent natural teeth, so they are not compromised or damaged.

 The mouth is restored as closely as possible to its natural state.
 By replacing the entire tooth, including the root, it is possible to replicate the function of natural teeth, with a strong, stable foundation that allows comfortable biting and chewing.
 In addition, nothing in the mouth looks or feels artificial.